Kilenaitor/GraphData/README.md

 http://www.graphviz.org/Download.php

 ##Usage
-Pseudo-install will be written so until then,
+Pseudo-installer will be written so until then,

 `#include "graphviz.h"`